hpc/charliecloud/doc/ch-image_desc.rst

 *rebuild* where the cache is fully enabled for :code:`FROM` instructions, but all other operations re-execute and re-cache their results.
 The purpose of *rebuild* is to do a clean rebuild of a Dockerfile atop a known-good base image.

 Enabled mode is selected with :code:`--cache` or setting :code:`$CH_IMAGE_CACHE` to :code:`enabled`, disabled mode with :code:`--no-cache` or :code:`disabled`, and rebuild mode with :code:`--rebuild` or :code:`rebuild`.

-The default mode is currently :code:`--no-cache`.
-In 0.30, we expect the default to be :code:`--cache` if an appropriate Git is installed, otherwise :code:`--no-cache`.
+The default mode is *enabled* if an appropriate Git is installed, otherwise *disabled*.

 For example, suppose we have this Dockerfile::